Project-Counter/cop5/source/11-extending/index.rst

 Extending the Code of Practice
 ==============================

-COUNTER recognises that some content providers may want to provide customized versions of COUNTER reports to address reporting needs specific to their platform and content.
+COUNTER recognises that some report providers may want to provide customized versions of COUNTER reports to address reporting needs specific to their platform and content.
 This section describes a method of extending the Code of Practice that avoids creating conflicting custom implementations between content providers.

 .. toctree::
    :maxdepth: 1